adiezsanchez/microglia_dna_damage/README.md

 <h3>Nuclei segmentation</h3>

 1. Gaussian smoothing blurs the input nuclei image so later on the Cellpose algorithm does not focus in bright spots inside the nuclei as separate objects.
-The amount of blurrying/smoothing can be controlled by the gaussian_sigma parameter (default = 1).
+The amount of blurrying/smoothing can be controlled by the <code>gaussian_sigma</code> parameter (default = 1).

 ![nuclei_segmentation_gs6](./images/nuclei_seg_gs1.png)